udemirezen/pinn_clusters/README.md

 * test_noise _(float)_: level of noise added to ground truth $u(x)$ and $h(x)$ profiles during synthetic data generation.
 Please refer to p.
 6 of the main text for the definition of noise level; it may also be helpful to see its implementation in the script ```noise.py```.

-_Note: there is no option to run L-BFGS with collocation resampling, as LBFGS is a second-order optimization algorithm (i.e. the update to the neural network weights is determined by the two preceding iterations); training will quickly terminate if this is attempted._
+_Note: there is no option to run L-BFGS with collocation resampling, as L-BFGS is a second-order optimization algorithm (i.e. the update to the neural network weights is determined by the two preceding iterations); training will quickly terminate if this is attempted._

 * test_gammas _(list)_: specify one or multiple values of $\gamma$ to test.
 Curently, to conveniently implement logarithmic spacing of $\frac{\gamma}{1-\gamma}$, we first specify $\log_{10}(\frac{\gamma}{1-\gamma})$ values using the ```logratios``` variable, then solve for the corresponding $\gamma$-values (lines 221-222).